-Receiving her Master of Arts degree in Life Coaching from Liberty University, Kela has dedicated her time and energy in helping adults and youth reach their God-given potential.
-She has extensive years of experience working with women in need of divorce care, mentoring men in the justice system who are looking to start over, and adolescents in need of encouragement and guidance.
-She currently volunteers as a mentor/coach at Alvis, Inc. where she coaches men transitioning back to society after being incarcerated.
-She is also a mentor at Big Brothers Big Sisters of Central Ohio where she works one-on-one with an adolescents to help build character, confidence, and a motivation to succeed.
+Receiving her Master of Arts degree in Life Coaching from Liberty University, Kela has extensive experience working with women in need of divorce care, mentoring men in the justice system who are looking to start over, and adolescents in need of encouragement and guidance.
+She is a former volunteer mentor at Alvis, Inc. working wtih men returning fromincarcerated, and former volunter with Big Brothers Big Sisters of Central Ohio.

-Kela Davis has 5+ years working in the talent recruiting industry.
-She has spent 10 years volunteering at juvenile detention centers, county jails, reentry facilities, and rebuilding impoverished communities.
+Kela brings 5+ years working talent acquistion in private industry, and 10 years volunteering at juvenile detention centers, county jails, reentry facilities, and rebuilding impoverished communities.
 When she is not in the field, she enjoys spending time with her daughters, meeting new people, and spending time with family and friends.